-General Executive Bureau
+■General Executive Bureau

-The General Executive Bureau comprises the Secretariat and five bureaus, under which many divisions are set up to perform audits and administrative work.
+The General Executive Bureau is comprised of the Secretariat and five bureaus, under which many divisions are set up to perform audits and administrative work.

 Audit activities are performed by the five bureaus.
 The following table shows the responsibility of each bureau and division.